chickenxcouncil/AmiiboArduino/README.md

 I ended up not converting all the if/else statements into a switch statement in the code because space is an issue.

+Any of the files uploaded here can be loaded directly onto the arduino.

 Original post can be found here: https://imgur.com/a/HaJBy